schneebergerlab/GameteBinning_tetraploid/Pipeline.md

     C_seq2806_R1.fastq.gz
     C_seq2806_R2.fastq.gz (combined from all runs)

-Suppose all these raw data are collected in the path below, and for convenience, create softlinks for fastq files (Note, 10x Genomics tool need formatted fq names, so we will use both namings),
+Suppose all these raw data are collected in the path below, and for convenience, we create softlinks for fastq files (Note, 10x Genomics tool needs formatted fastq names, so we will use both namings later),

     wd=/path/to/s0_reads/
     cd ${wd}